 Spider veins, or telangiectasias, are small, superficial, thread-like blood vessels that commonly appear on the thighs, back of the knees and chest.
 They can appear anywhere on the body as blue, red, or purple lines, or nests, and they are easily treated.

-Female gender, genetics, obesity, history of trauma and prolonged standing may contribute to the development of spider veins over time.
+The female sex, genetics, obesity, history of trauma and prolonged standing may contribute to the development of spider veins over time.

 Spider veins are commonly confused with varicose veins, which are larger blood vessels that occur deeper in the legs.
 Varicose veins may cause fatigue, swelling, pain or feelings of heaviness that ultimately require surgical intervention.
 In contrast, spider veins are of cosmetic concern only and surgery is unnecessary for spider vein treatment.